frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/ketamine-buildup.md

 > Once administered, ketamine is distributed systemically and slowly metabolized by the liver.
 Blood concentrations diminish over time, but repeated or excessive doses can lead to dangerous accumulation resulting in toxicity and overdose.
 > Symptoms of ketamine toxicity range from amnesia, confusion, and hallucinations to brain damage, respiratory depression, and death in severe cases of overdose."_

-**Causes**: Administration of one or more [ketamine autoinjectors](/docs/wiki/medical-devices.md#ketamine-autoinjector) lead to a buildup of ketamine in the body, which gets naturally metabolized over time.

-**Effects**: At therapeutic doses, ketamine provides pain relief and sedation.
-Memory loss, confusion, and hallucinations may occur, especially as doses increase or with prolonged use.
-While generally safe at recommended doses, overdose can lead to respiratory depression, unconsciousness, and death.

 ```mermaid
 ---
 config: